 Snowball Cookies With Almonds

-While the original cookie recipe calls for walnuts, these versatile homemade Mexican wedding cookies can also be made with almonds or pecans.
+While the original holiday cookie recipe calls for walnuts, these versatile homemade Mexican wedding cookies can also be made with almonds or pecans.

 I’ve never tried another nut (or nut free snowball cookies) but would be interested to know if they might also work with macadamia nuts, cashews, or even pistachios!

-Other variations you might want to try include adding a few drops of vanilla or almond extract to the dough, forming the cookies into different shapes, or stirring in a handful of mini chocolate chips.
+Other variations you might want to try include adding a few drops of vanilla or almond extract to the dough, forming the traditional cookies into different shapes, or stirring in a handful of mini chocolate chips.

 Storing The Cookies